mspilimbergo/d4w3/README.md

 ## What is D4W3?
-D4W3 Is Job Board for web3 Devs.
+D4W3 was a Job Board for web3 Devs.
 D4W3 was spun up to capitalize on the market demand for dev jobs in the web3/blockhain space.

 ### Features
 - Robust job filtering and search (filter by blockchain, programming language, vertical, etc)